 – Kinks formed in ropes must be removed by easing up loads first.
 Coiling direction of rope too play an important role in the removal of kinks.
 Most lines are of right-handed lay and coiled clockwise.
 New rope from a coil can be removed by suspending with a shaft.
 Winch mounted lines can be turned end to end periodically to prevent uneven wearing.

 Documentation which keep a track of wear and use of wire ropes, synthetic ropes and rope tails is helpful in planning maintenance schedule.
 Based on that few points to be considered are as under :

-- All ropes, wires when received onboard should be checked for certificate of approval or conformity.
+- All ropes, wires when received onboard should be checked for the certificate of approval or conformity.
 Test reports which specify manufacturer, date, minimum breaking load, lay of rope, length, thickness, number of strands, material and construction.

 - All ropes must be marked in a distinguished manner to be verified for their certification whenever required.

-- Rope tails or wires are required to be replaced after a certain specified period or upon deterioration or damage to the rope or as per company procedures which often is supported by a document in which the duration of their usage is recorded to provide an overview if replacement is necessary.
+- Rope tails or wires are required to be replaced after a certain specified period or upon deterioration or damage to the rope or as per company procedures which often is supported by a document in which the duration of their usage is recorded to provide an overview if the replacement is necessary.
 Wires can be turned end to end midway of their renewal date to avoid uneven wear.